systemik/ians-davinci-resolve-scripts/README.md

 If you have a project with a lot of timelines, this will let you sift through them quickly using the amazing fuzzy finding abilities of fzf.
 You select ONE timeline and `quickswitch.py` will open it for you.

 ## Listing things

+These are all more or less the same, and they're about listing things, so here's a list:

 - `listAllTimelines.py`
 - `listCurrentTimecode.py`